encord-team/encord-active/README.md

 ### 🛠 Build your own quality metrics

 Encord Active is built with customizability in mind.
 Therefore, you can easily build your own custom metrics 🔧 See the [Writing Your Own Metric][encord-active-docs-write-metric] page in the docs for details on this topic.
-If you need help or guidance feel free to ping us in the **[Slack channel](https://encordactive.slack.com)**!
+If you need help or guidance feel free to ping us in the **[Discord channel](https://discord.gg/TU6yT7Uvx3)**!

 ## 👪 Community and support

-Join our channel on [Slack][join-slack] to connect with the team behind Encord Active.
+Join our channel on [Discord][join-discord] to connect with the team behind Encord Active.

 Also, feel free to [suggest improvements or report problems][report-issue] via GitHub issues.